 Todd Reynolds, Assistant Coach— Todd is entering his 3rd year as a coach in the MHCBL for the Denver Generals.
 He also currently serves as the Assistant Varsity Baseball Coach for Brighton High School; and is an investor/instructor at Bardo’s Diamond Sports in Parker Colorado.
 Coach Reynolds is also a private hitting instructor for all levels and ages, utilizing video to assist hitters in the break down and improvement of their swings.

-Kent Gregory, Assistant Coach— Kent Gregory played D-I baseball at the University of Denver, followed by years of involvement in other areas of the game.
+Kent Gregory, Head Coach— Kent Gregory played D-I baseball at the University of Denver, followed by years of involvement in other areas of the game.
 Kent is in his 13th year as the Co-Director of the Pro-Pitching Showcase, which has featured players such as Roy Halladay and Brandon Nimmo.
 He has many years of coaching experience in collegiate summer baseball, during which he has earned two League Championships and two bids to the NBC College World Series.
 During that time, his rosters included more than 20 players who went on to play professional baseball.
 Kent has been a long-time hitting instructor and scout for multiple Major League organizations, including the New York Yankees for the past 11 years.

 Robby Bales, Head Coach— Currently coaches at Thomas Jefferson High.
 Prior to joining TJ, he coached Hitstreak Colorado to the 2010 Connie Mack state title in the team's inaugural season.
 From 2006-2009, Bales was the assistant coach and recruiting coordinator at Colorado Northwestern CC where he molded two of the best recruiting classes in the school's recent history.
 From 2005-2006, he assisted at Grand Junction HS (2005 5A State Champs) as well as running the Western Slope Golden Eagles summer and fall programs.
 Coach Bales spent time in the Los Angeles Angels’ farm system before injuries forced him to the coaching ranks.